eltonlanders/Natural-Language-Processing/BERT/Applying BERT to other languages/README.md

 <ul>
   <li> BERTje is the pre-trained monolingual BERT model for the Dutch language from the University of Groningen <br> </li>
   <li> The BERTje model is pre-trained using MLM and sentence order prediction (SOP) tasks with whole word masking (WWM). <br> </li>
+  <li> The BERTje model is trained using several Dutch corpora, including TwNC (a Dutch news corpus), SoNAR-500 (a multi-genre reference corpus), Dutch Wikipedia          text, web news, and books <br> </li>
   <li> The model has been pre-trained for about 1 million iterations <br> </li>
 </ul>